-Action Name: Backup Power in the Village Hall Lead Agency: Public Works Supporting Agencies: Planning Department Hazards of Concern: Dam Failure, Disease Outbreak, Drought, Extreme Temperature, Flood, Hazardous Materials, Landslides, Severe Weather, Severe Winter Weather, Utility Failure Description of the Problem: operations when the power is out.
-T ckup power to perform continuity of he Village Hall also cannot be used as a PPE distribution center for socially es.
+Action Name: Backup Power in the Village Hall Lead Agency: Public Works Supporting Agencies: Planning Department Hazards of Concern: Dam Failure, Disease Outbreak, Drought, Extreme Temperature, Flood, Hazardous Materials, Landslides, Severe Weather, Severe Winter Weather, Utility Failure Description of the Problem: The Village Hall does not have backup power to perform continuity of operations when the power is out.
+The Village Hall also cannot be used as a temporary emergency shelter or PPE distribution center for socially vulnerable populations during outages.
 Description of the Solution: The Village will conduct a generator study and will purchase a generator based on what the study suggests would be the best fit.
 The Village will ensure that they conduct routine maintenance on the generator.
 This action will allow for continuity of operation and shelter during outages from dam failure, disease outbreak, droughts, extreme temperature, flood, hazardous materials, landslides, severe weather, severe winter weather, and utility failure.
 Estimated Cost: \$100,000 Potential Funding Sources: HMGP, BRIC, EMPG, Village Budget Implementation Timeline: Within 5 Years Goals Met: 1, 2 Benefits: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
 Impact on Socially Vulnerable Populations: Protection of critical facilities provides an opportunity for first responders, utility workers, and emergency managers to stage and deploy resources to vulnerable and hazard prone areas.
-Impact on Future Development: This action results in protection of a development. critical facility that could support future Impact on Critical Facilities/Lifelines: and safety and ensures continued ts essential functions during a power Impact on Capabilities: This action ensures continuity of ope rations to maintain capabilities.
+Impact on Future Development: This action results in protection of a development. critical facility that could support future Impact on Critical Facilities/Lifelines: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
+Impact on Capabilities: This action ensures continuity of ope rations to maintain capabilities.
 Climate Change Considerations: Climate change is likely to increase severe weather events such as flooding, wind, and extreme temperatures that result in power failures.
 This action accounts for a likely increase in power failure events.
 Mitigation Category Structure and Infrastructure Projects CRS Category Emergency Services Priority High Alternatives Action Evaluation No Action - Microgrid Costly and difficult to implement.